semanticlink/howtohypermedia/README.md

 ## Installation & Running locally

+> Currently, this site runs on gatsby v1.0 and some older plugins.
+This (in all likelihood) requires running an earlier version of node.
+The dev team currently runs `7.9.0` via `nvm`.
+The source code has a `.nvmrc` doing this work if you have `nvm` installed.
+There is talk of upgrades to gatsby v2 (and later versions of react too).

 You can run a local instance by executing the following commands in a terminal:

 ```sh